IBE160/SG-Oslo-Flexi/docs/project-brief.md

 ## Risks and Assumptions

 *   **LLM Hallucination:** The risk of the AI generating incorrect or misleading information.
-This will be mitigated by grounding all generated content in the source documents (RAG) and implementing a self-check mechanism in the prompts.
+This will be mitigated by grounding all generated content in the source document (and later via RAG when implemented) and implementing a self-check mechanism in the prompts.
 *   **OCR Accuracy:** The accuracy of the OCR process will be critical for the quality of the generated content.
 This will be addressed by using a high-quality OCR service (Google Cloud Vision) and implementing a quality gate to reject low-quality scans.
 *   **User Adoption:** The success of the project depends on users being willing to adopt a new study tool.
 This will be addressed by focusing on a smooth onboarding experience and demonstrating clear value to the user.